rancher/elemental/docs/installation.md

 ### Interactive

-`ros-installer` can also be ran without any arguments to allow you to install a simple vanilla image with a root password set.
+`ros-installer` can also be run without any arguments to allow you to install a simple vanilla image with a root password set.

 ## iPXE Installation